Red Wings place Adam Erne, Jordan Oesterle, support staff member in COVID-19 protocol

 The Wings announced Tuesday they have placed forward Adam Erne, defenseman Jordan Oesterle and one member of the support staff in the NHL's COVID-19 protocol.

-Those three join a number of players and coaches who went on the list last week, including head coach Jeff Blashill and assistant coach Alex Tanguay; forwards Sam Gagner, Pius Suter, Joe Veleno, Robby Fabbri, Michael Rasmussen, Carter Rowney, Givani Smith and Filip Zadina; goaltender Alex Nedeljkovic, and assistant video coach Jeff Weintraub.
+Those three join several players and coaches who went on the list last week, including head coach Jeff Blashill and assistant coach Alex Tanguay; forwards Sam Gagner, Pius Suter, Joe Veleno, Robby Fabbri, Michael Rasmussen, Carter Rowney, Givani Smith and Filip Zadina; goaltender Alex Nedeljkovic, and assistant video coach Jeff Weintraub.

+Forward Tyler Bertuzzi (the only unvaccinated player in the league) and defensemen Danny DeKeyser and Marc Staal have returned from protocol in the last week.

+The Wings, and the rest of the league, have begun their holiday break ahead of schedule.

 The NHL announced late Monday night it'll begin the holiday break early, with no games from Wednesday through Saturday.
 Teams will return Sunday to practice, with hopes of resuming the schedule Monday.